-To comply with State regulations, Kent Water District No. 1, will be annually issuing a report describing the quality of your drinking water.
+To comply with State regulations, Kent Water District No. 1 will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
 We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
-Last year, we conducted tests for over 76 contaminants.
-We detected 2 of those contaminants, and found none of those contaminants at a level higher than the State allows.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact Town Supervisor, Towh Hall (845) 225-3943.
+If you have any questions about this report or concerning your drinking water, please contact Town Supervisor, Town Hall (845) 225-3900.
 We want you to be informed about your drinking water.
 If you want to learn more, please contact the Town Hall or the Putnam County Dept. of Health for general information.